onlinewebgrow/image-dimensions-display/README.md

 * Dimensions (width × height in pixels)
 * File size (in KB or MB)
 * Image type (e.g., JPEG, PNG, GIF)
+* Recommended size based on WordPress media settings

 This makes it easier to manage and organize your media files by providing quick access to essential image details without having to open each file individually.

 **Features:**

-* Adds three new columns to the media library: Dimensions, File Size, and Image Type
+* Adds four new columns to the media library: Dimensions, File Size, Image Type, and Recommended Size
 * Displays aspect ratio for images
 * Clean and simple interface
 * No configuration needed